-How to Install Windows in a Pole Barn
+How to Install Windows in Pole Barn

 A pole barn can provide you with valuable space for storage or working, or it can even be used as a residence.
 If you are planning to work or live in your pole barn or use it to shelter animals on a farm, you will need to install windows to provide light and ventilation.